 Not if you keep up the loan repayments.
 If you do not, the main danger is that you may lose the asset you used as security – such as your home or car.

-There are many precautions that can help you avoid this and if you make the repayments on time, you will have nothing to worry about.
+There are many precautions that will help you avoid this and if you make your repayments, you have nothing to worry about.